box/boxcli/README.md

 ![Platform](https://img.shields.io/badge/node-18--22-blue)
 [![Coverage](https://coveralls.io/repos/github/box/boxcli/badge.svg?branch=main)](https://coveralls.io/github/box/boxcli?branch=main)

-> 🚨**NEW MAJOR VERSION ALERT**
->
-> We’re excited to announce that we have just released Box CLI 4.0.0!
-This new major version introduces exciting features and improvements, including:
-> * Upgrading the oclif framework from v1 to v4
-> * Adding support for Node 20 and 22, while dropping support for Node 14 and 16
->
-> Please refer to the [CHANGELOG](CHANGELOG.md) for more information on the changes in this release.

 The Box CLI is a user-friendly command line tool which allows both technical and non-technical users to leverage the Box API to perform routine or bulk actions.
 There is no need to write any code, as these actions are executed through a [set of commands](#command-topics).

 Among other features, Box CLI includes the following functionality: